craydata/SFMC-SQL-QueryEditor/README.md

 ```

-## Query: Find Subscribers in a Publication or Suppression List
+## Query: Query Subscribers in a Publication or Suppression List

 Considerations